-Herbicides will be used to manage existing EWM and any existing or new area deemed too large for physical removal.
+Herbicides will be used to manage existing EWM and any existing or new area with moderate to severe growth density and deemed too large for effective physical removal.
+Effective physical removal will depend on depth and density of EWM growth, water quality, available resources, and the size of the area to be treated.
+Generally speaking any area with moderate or dense EWM growth that exceeds 1/16 of an acre (approx. 2,700 sq ft) would be a candidate for herbicide control.
 Specifics for what herbicide to use and when will be determined annually during the proposed treatment phase of planning.
 Granular or liquid herbicide could be used, as well as one or more different but approved herbicides in Wisconsin.
-Spring application of herbicides is preferred as this usually provides less impact to native plants and other lake concerns.
-However, mid-season application of herbicides will be implemented if new beds of EWM are discovered or as follow up to a spring application.
+Spring application of herbicides is preferred as this usually has less negative impact on native plants.
+Mid-season application of herbicides will be implemented if new beds of EWM that meet the previous criteria are discovered post treatment.